nooblag/cdn-upcheck/readme.md

 Config files are expected in `.config/` with the following layout:

 ### .cdn_acc_email
-The email address to use to interfact with CDN API, e.g. admin@cdn-upcheckdomain.tld
+The email address to use to interact with CDN API, e.g. admin@cdn-upcheckdomain.tld

 ### .cdn_api_key
-The API key to use to interfact with CDN API
+The API key to use to interact with CDN API

 ### .cdn_domain
-The CDN base FQDN to use to interfact with CDN API, e.g. `cdn-upcheckdomain.tld`
+The CDN base FQDN to use to interact with CDN API, e.g. `cdn-upcheckdomain.tld`

 ### .cdn_origin_domain
 The *domain* for the non-whitelabel CDN provider, e.g. the `region.upstreamhost.com` part of `fooXXXXXX.region.upstreamhost.com`